adamspeirs/adamspeirs.github.io/about.md

 Here’s a little bit about me professionally:

-I have worked in academic, private, public and government archives since 2007, and am currently working with Denver Water, Colorado's oldest and largest water utility.
+I have worked in academic, private, public, and government archives since 2007, and am currently working with Denver Water, Colorado's oldest and largest water utility.

 I hold a Bachelor of Arts in English Literature with a minor in Linguistics, and a Masters of Library and Information Science: Archives, Preservation, and Records Management from the University of Pittsburgh School of Information Science.